flosse/sloc/README.markdown

 ## Supported outputs

-sloc provides a set of output formatters:
+In addition to the default termpinal output (see examples below), sloc provides an alternative set of output formatters:

 - CSV
 - JSON